quicwg/base-drafts/draft-ietf-quic-transport.md

 : The second bit (0x40) of the first octet indicates whether the Connection ID field is present.
 If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted.
+The Connection ID field can only be omitted if the omit_connection_id transport parameter ({{transport-parameter-definitions}}) is used by the intended recipient of the packet.

 Key Phase Bit: